msrshahrukh100/Tic-Tac-Toe-in-Python/README.md

    - Loops

-## Divide this project into several steps -
+## Divide this project into these steps -

+1. Print the board
+2. Store the moves
+3. Take user input
+4. Check if game is over
+5. Print the winner if there's one